 Don’t risk losing a potential client, especially since the website translation is simple with Crowdin.
 We’ll provide you with a technology aimed at helping teams localize websites effortlessly.
 No manual source content export or translation copy-pasting.
 Let’s look at the website localization tips and how to translate websites on WordPress, Webflow, Joomla, or any similar website builder tool using Crowdin.

 With Crowdin, you are not confined to any specific website building and hosting services.
 Be it localization of ReadMe, HelpScout Docs, Drupal, Unbounce, Helpjuice, Wix, Squarespace, or any other static web-based content.
 Crowdin is a perfect tool to handle it all for you.
-We do not only have 15 apps, including Wix, Ghost, Squarespace and Webflow, that provide you with the best way to translate a website, but a separate JS Proxy technology that will help you with the localization of any other website.
+We do not only have 15 apps, including Wix, Ghost, and Squarespace, that provide you with the best way to translate a website, but a separate JS Proxy technology that will help you with the localization of any other website.

 The very basic tenet of this technology is the following: scanning your webpages, recognizing the translatable content, and extracting it in a localizable format.
 Synchronization is fully automated.
 No tech alterations to your website and production environment.